Destinations, Travel, USA, Virginia

 Don’t skip the treats at Roastology

 Impressively, we managed to navigate a weekend in Richmond with fewer coffee shop visits than usual.
 But of the ones we did visit, three stuck out: Lift Coffee Shop & Cafe on Broad Street for a solid cup of coffee and for being open early on a Sunday morning.
 Lamplighter Coffee Roasters for living up to the numerous recommendations it received on Reddit.
-And Roastology, both for its coffee and for one of the best oatmeal cookies in recent memory.
+And Roastology, both for its coffee and for one of the best oatmeal cookies in recent memory (note: Roastology is temporarily closed while it moves locations).

 Richmond Bars